MissionToPsyche-Nickel/2021_15D_Web-Based-Game/README.md

 ![Screen Shot 2021-04-20 at 10 21 14 PM](https://user-images.githubusercontent.com/46613112/115500729-bbe90680-a226-11eb-9f91-78e48e736408.png)

 1. Normal: Manuever the character through a sea of incoming meteroids.
 Gray meteroids are safe to progress, flaiming meteroids are dangerous!
 Choosing a flaming meteroid prompts a question.
 Answering incorrectly penalizes the player with a life lost.
-Answering correctly allows them to continue at no cost!
+Answering correctly allows them to continue at no cost.
 Reach 200 points to complete the game!
 2. Time Attack: Try to beat your high score with only 60 seconds!
 3. Study Mode: Cycle through the question pool to learn about the Psyche mission and protect yourself from losing lives!
-4. Instructions: Access a quick infromational graphic on how to play!
+4. Instructions: Access a quick informational graphic on how to play!